The Birth of High Definition Television

 That same year I can recall going to a local Best Buy store and seeing their first HD display.
 It was a rear-projection Toshiba 50″ CRT display.
 It was showcased for all to see as you entered the video department.
 And I must admit it did have a beautiful image, especially when compared to the other non-HD analog-based CRT displays that engulfed the rest of the video department.

-It was then I knew I had to have this new technology, but at $5,000 it was put well beyond my financial means.
+It was then I knew I had to have this new technology, but at $5,000 it was well beyond my financial means.
 So the dream of me owning an HD television would have to wait several years – six years to be exact.
 Finally, in 2004, my dream of owning an HDTV was realized.
 It was a 65″ Toshiba Cinema Series rear projection TV.

-High definition technology has evolved enormously since its creation.
+High-definition technology has evolved enormously since its creation.
 We have seen many types of display technologies come and go since then.
-For example, Direct View displays which consisted of a CRT (Cathode Ray Tube) and Rear Projection displays such as LCoS (Liquid Crystal on Silicon) and DLP (Digital Light Processing).
+For example, Direct View displays consisted of a CRT (Cathode Ray Tube) and Rear Projection displays such as LCoS (Liquid Crystal on Silicon) and DLP (Digital Light Processing).
 I would like to note however that LCoS and DLP technologies are still in use today with front projection technology from companies such as JVC, Sony and Epson to name a few.

 Current HDTV Display Technologies

 Note: As of 2014, plasma TVs are no longer in production.

-I’d like to clear up some marketing misconceptions regarding LCD and LED displays.
+I’d like to clear up some marketing misconceptions regarding LED and LCD displays.
 These two display types are actually the same.
-Let me explain, LED TVs are really an LCD TV.
+Let me explain, LED TVs by design are actually LCD TVs.
 They both use the same type of panel.
 The key difference is how the displays produce an image.
 This technique is called “backlighting”.